claceio/docs/content/docs/Applications/AppSecurity.md

 ```

 The app cannot be run until either the code change is reverted or the admin approves the new call to rm.

-## Roadmap

-The following enhancements are planned for the security model

-- For the [secrets management feature]({{< ref "/docs/configuration/secrets/" >}}), the app does not have direct access to the secret value.
-Apps can access any secret from the secret manager currently.
-An improvement planned to to allow restricting apps to specific secrets.